How do I record a cash advance?

 There are three options for how to give the money:

-• Option 1: depositing money into the team member's bank account via bank transfer
+- Option 1: deposit money into the team member's bank account via bank transfer

-Important: even though you may be handing or transferring cash to a team member, you are not recording expenditure at this point as this is an internal transfer of your organisation's cash - the recording of expenditure will come when the actual purchases are made.
+Even though you may be handing or transferring cash to a team member, you are not recording expenditure at this point, as this is an internal transfer of your organisation's cash - the recording of expenditure will come when the actual purchases are made.

-If you have sent a bank transfer to your team member or withdrawn cash from your bank account to give to the team member, code this in the Bank Matching screen as a 'Withdrawal of Petty Cash'.
+If you have sent a bank transfer to your team member or withdrawn cash from your bank account to give to the team member, in the Bank Matching screen you should record this as a 'Withdrawal of Petty Cash'.

-Under the 'Transaction Details' section, select your new Petty Cash account (made in step 1).
+Under the 'Transaction Details' section, select your new Petty Cash account (created in Step 1).

-Option 3: withdrawing from another Petty Cash account
+Option 3: take money from another Petty Cash account

 If you have taken cash from another Petty Cash account, you need to code a 'Transfer between Petty Cash accounts'.
 This is done in the Petty Cash module.